OpenMS/pyopenms-docs/docs/source/hyperscore.rst

 Background
 **********

-HyperScore computes the (ln transformed) X!Tandem HyperScore of theoretical spectrum, calculated from a peptide/oligonucleotide sequence, with an experimental spectrum, loaded from an mzML file.
+HyperScore computes the (ln transformed) X!Tandem HyperScore of a theoretical spectrum, calculated from a peptide/oligonucleotide sequence, with an experimental spectrum, loaded from an mzML file.